 This works fine for most of us as we usually want to save the file in the Downloads folder.
 But if you wish, you can make Edge display the Save as Download Prompt, where you are asked if you want to Save or Save As.

 If you select Save, the file will automatically get downloaded to your default Download folder.

 If you select Save As, you will see the usual Explorer dialog box, which asks you for the name and download save location.

-If you wish to edit the Registry, create a system restore point first and then do the following.
+If you wish to use the Registry method, create a system restore point first and then do the following.

 Type regedit in Taskbar search and hit Enter to open the Registry Editor.

 Now navigate to the following key:

 HKEY_CURRENT_USER\ SOFTWARE\ Classes\ Local Settings\ Software\ Microsoft\ Windows\ CurrentVersion\ AppContainer\ Storage\ microsoft.microsoftedge_8wekyb3d8bbwe\ MicrosoftEdge

 Now in the left pane, right-click on MicrosoftEdge and select New > Key.
 Name this new Key as ‘Download’.